With tough speech against Putin and announcement of more sanctions, Biden has his 1st State of the Union | World

 “My plan to fight inflation will reduce your costs and lower your deficit,” Biden will say.

-“We have a choice,” said the Democrat.
+“We have a choice,” the Democrat said.
 “One way to fight inflation is to cut wages and make Americans poorer.
 I have a better plan to fight inflation.”

 “Reduce your costs, not your wages.
 Make more cars and semiconductors in the US.
 More infrastructure and innovation in the US,” the president said.